Ricky Dobbs: Professional football career

+Political career

 One of Dobbs' idols is President Barack Obama.
 He was vice president of USNA class of 2011.
-He said that he wanted to become the first black president, but after Obama was elected, has stated "I guess I'll be the second now."
-He has a five-year military commitment after graduation.
+He said that he wanted to become the first black president, but after Obama was elected, he stated "I guess I'll be the second now."
+He had a five-year military commitment after graduation.

+On May 18 2023, Dobbs was appointed by Governor Brian Kemp to serve as the interim District 1 Douglas County, Georgia Commissioner in the wake of Commissioner Henry Mitchell's corruption indictment.
+Dobbs was joined by retired Sheriff Phil Miller who replaced Romona Jackson Jones, the Chairwoman having also been indicted for the same charges as Mitchell.
+Dobbs and Miller were sworn in by Superior Court Chief Justice William McClain the next day.
+On August 30, 2024, Mitchell and Jackson Jones were acquitted along with their codefendants, with both returning to the commission by September 4th.
+Dobbs was quoted as saying "I'll be back" and again affirmed his intentions to seek the presidency in 2040, following plans to run for local office in the near future.

+Personal life

+Dobbs is friends with NFL quarterbacks Doug Williams and Shaun King.

 On June 13, 2010, Dobbs was awarded a key to his hometown of Douglasville, Georgia by mayor Mickey Thompson.
 The day was also declared "Ricky Dobbs Day" in the city.

+After graduating from Navy, he spent eight months coaching football at the Naval Academy Preparatory School.